Our Clinical Trials

 Investigator-Initiated Studies

-Coherus BioSciences supports independent, unsolicited research relating to disease areas of interest to Coherus BioSciences or relating to Coherus BioSciences products through its Investigator-Initiated Studies (“IIT”) and Pre-Clinical Material Transfer Agreement (MTA) programs in order to advance research and enhance disease understanding.
+Coherus Oncology supports independent, unsolicited research relating to disease areas of interest to Coherus Oncology or relating to Coherus Oncology products through its Investigator-Initiated Studies (“IIT”) and Pre-Clinical Material Transfer Agreement (MTA) programs in order to advance research and enhance disease understanding.
 To inquire about investigator-initiated studies, please send an email to: IST@coherus.com.

 Educational Grants